Investors With Substantial Losses Have Opportunity to Lead the DraftKings Inc. Class Action Lawsuit

-DKNG INVESTOR ALERT Investors With Substantial Losses Have Opportunity to Lead the DraftKings Inc. Class Action Lawsuit
+DKNG UPCOMING DEADLINE Investors With Substantial Losses Have Opportunity to Lead the DraftKings Inc. Class Action Lawsuit

-Robbins Geller Rudman & Dowd LLP announces purchasers of DraftKings Inc. (NASDAQ: DKNG) have until August 31, 2021 to seek appointment as lead plaintiff in the DraftKings class action lawsuit.
-The DraftKings Inc. class action lawsuit charges DraftKings and certain of DraftKings and Diamond Eagle Acquisition Corp.’s (“DEAC”) top executives with violations of the Securities Exchange Act of 1934 and seeks to represent purchasers of DraftKings securities between December 23, 2019 and June 15, 2021, inclusive (the “Class Period”).
+The DraftKings class action lawsuit charges DraftKings (NASDAQ: DKNG) and certain of DraftKings and Diamond Eagle Acquisition Corp.’s (“DEAC”) top executives with violations of the Securities Exchange Act of 1934 and seeks to represent purchasers of DraftKings securities between December 23, 2019 and June 15, 2021, inclusive (the “Class Period”).
 The DraftKings class action lawsuit (Rodriguez v.
 DraftKings Inc. f/k/a Diamond Eagle Acquisition Corp., No. 21-cv-05739) was commenced on July 2, 2021 in the Southern District of New York and is assigned to Judge Paul A. Engelmayer.

 If you suffered substantial losses and wish to serve as lead plaintiff of the DraftKings class action lawsuit, please provide your information by clicking here.
 You can also contact attorney J.C.
 Sanchez of Robbins Geller by calling 800/449-4900 or via e-mail at jsanchez@rgrdlaw.com.
 Lead plaintiff motions for the DraftKings class action lawsuit must be filed with the court no later than August 31, 2021.